Tyler Ladendorf: Chicago Cubs

 On March 2, 2021, Ladendorf signed with the High Point Rockers of the Atlantic League of Professional Baseball as a player/coach.
 On May 24, prior to the ALPB season, his contract was purchased by the Chicago Cubs organization and he was assigned to the Triple-A Iowa Cubs.
 He temporarily added to the team's roster as a COVID-19 replacement and was removed on October 18, 2021.

 High Point Rockers (third stint)

 On April 7, 2022, Ladendorf re-signed with the High Point Rockers of the Atlantic League of Professional Baseball.
 He played in 96 games for High Point, slashing .239/.304/.441 with 17 home runs, 49 RBI, and 10 stolen bases.

 On December 20, 2022, Ladendorf announced his retirement from professional baseball.

 Coaching career

 Chicago Cubs

 On February 9, 2023, Ladendorf was hired by the Chicago Cubs organization to serve as a hitting coach for their Double-A affiliate, the Tennessee Smokies.

 Tampa Bay Rays

 On January 23, 2024, Ladendorf was hired by the Tampa Bay Rays to serve as the assistant hitting coach for their Triple–A affiliate, the Durham Bulls.

+Colorado Rockies

+In 2026, he was named as the hitting coach for the Spokane Indians the High-A affiliate of the Colorado Rockies.